BGnoinski/gnoinski.ca/ben/build_site/content/makefile_vs_python_pt1.md

 OSError: [Errno 39] Directory not empty: 'output/category'
 ```

 <span style="color:#054300">Ben you idiot, you just caused an exception while trying to handle an exception.
-Bravo!</span> Well fine then I'll use shutil.rmtree() to remove the directories.
+Bravo!</span> Well fine then, I'll use shutil.rmtree() to remove the directories.

 * Back in with shutil
 ```